-A Councillor who has a conflict of interest in a matter being considered by a meeting conducted under the auspices of Council at which they are in attendance must:
+A Councillor who has a conflict of interest in a matter being considered by a meeting conducted under the auspices of Council at which they are in attendance or she is present must:

-- 5.1 disclose that conflict of interest by explaining the nature of the conflict of interest to those in attendance at the meeting immediately before the matter is considered and indicating whether it is a general conflict of interest or a material conflict of interest: - 5.2 absent themselves from any discussion of the matter; and - 5.3 as soon as practicable after the meeting concludes provide to the Chief ExecutiveOfficer a written notice recording that the disclosure was made and accurately summarising the explanation given to those in attendance at the meeting.
+- 5.1 disclose that conflict of interest by explaining the nature of the conflict of interest to those in attendancepresent at the meeting immediately before the matter is considered and indicating whether it is a general conflict of interest or a material conflict of interest; - 5.2 absent themselveshimself or herself from any discussion of the matter; and - 5.3 as soon as practicable after the meeting concludes provide to the Chief Executive Officer a written notice recording that the disclosure was made and accurately summarising the explanation given to those in attendancepresent at the meeting.

-6. Disclosure by Members of Council Staff Preparing Reports for Meetings must, immediately upon becoming aware of the conflict of interest, provide a written notice to the Chief Executive Officer disclosing the conflict of interest and explaining the nature of the conflict of interest and indicating whether it is a general conflict of interest or a material conflict of interest.
+6. Disclosure by Members of Council Staff Preparing Reports for Meetings must, immediately upon becoming aware of the conflict of interest, provide a written notice to the Chief Executive Officer disclosing the conflict of interest and explaining the nature of the conflict of interest - and indicating whether it is a general conflict of interest or a material conflict of interest.-

-- A member of Council staff who, in their capacity as a member of Council staff, has a conflict of interest in a matter in respect of which they are preparing or contributing to the preparation of a Report for the consideration of a:
+- 6.1 A member of Council staff who, in theirhis or her capacity as a member of Council staff, has a conflict of interest in a matter in respect of which they arehe or she is preparing or contributing to the preparation of a Report for the consideration of a:

 - 6.1.1 Council meeting;

 - 6.1.2 Delegated Committee meeting;

 - 6.1.3 Community Asset Committee meeting

-- 6.2 The Chief Executive Officer must ensure that the Report referred to in sub-Rule 6.1 records the fact that a member of Council staff disclosed a conflict of interest in the subject-matter of the Report. - 6.3 If the member of Council staff referred to in sub-Rule 6.1 is the Chief Executive Officer: - 6.3.1 the written notice referred to in sub-Rule 6.1 must be given to the Mayor; and - the obligation imposed by sub-Rule 6.2 may be discharged by any other member of Council staff responsible for the preparation of the Report.
+- 6.2 The Chief Executive Officer must ensure that the Report referred to in sub-Rule 6.1 records the fact that a member of Council staff disclosed a conflict of interest in the subject-matter of the Report. - 6.3 If the member of Council staff referred to in sub-Rule 6.1 is the Chief Executive Officer. - 6.3.1 the written notice referred to in sub-Rule 6.1 must be given to the Mayor, and - 6.3.2 the obligation imposed by sub-Rule 6.2 may be discharged by any other member of Council staff responsible for the preparation of the Report.